Little League Baseball, Softball and T-Ball for New York City Kids

 Ridgewood-Glendale-Middle Village-Maspeth Little League – Queens

 The oldest and reportedly largest league in the borough has been playing baseball longer than the Mets!
 These teams take the sport seriously and have three stadiums.
-Opening day is Saturday, April 6 at 8:30am.
-Watch the teams step off for a parade at 65th Street and Myrtle Avenue.

 Great Kills Little League – Staten Island

 This league offers many teams, including options for children with special needs.
+This league's all-star team won the city title in 2015.